 Zika Outbreaks

-Zika virus disease (ZIKV) was first recognized in Uganda in 1947.
-According to the World Health Organization (WHO), outbreaks have been noted in the Americas since 2007 and continue in 92 countries and territories globally.
-As of March 25, 2025, the WHO, the United States, the United Kingdom, and Canada list countries that account for about 95% of Zika cases between 2014 and 2024.
-In 2016, the WHO declared the Zika virus epidemic a public health emergency of international concern.
+Zika virus disease (ZIKV) was first recognized in Uganda in 1947, with the initial human infection confirmed in 1952.
+In 2016, the World Health Organization (WHO) declared the Zika virus epidemic a public health emergency of international concern.
+Since then, Zika outbreaks have been reported in tropical Africa, Southeast Asia, the Pacific Islands, in the Americas, and continue to occur in 92 countries and territories globally.
 The WHO published a Global Strategic Preparedness, Readiness, and Response Plan for Aedes-borne arboviruses on January 20, 2025.
-Studies predict that 1.3 billion people could be impacted by Zika by 2050.
+Studies predict that because of virus-carrying mosquitoes expanding into new geographic areas, about 1.3 billion people could be impacted by Zika by 2050.

 Zika in the United States

-The PAHO reported (0) Zika cases in the United States in 2025.
+As of 2025, the Pan American Health Organization (PAHO) reported travel-related Zika cases in the United States.
+The Hawaiʻi Department of Health announced on May 27, 2025, that it is investigating two travel-related Zika cases, and Puerto Rico has been categorized as having a risk of Zika transmission for several years.
 As of December 31, 2024, the U.S. CDC reported 19 non-congenital Zika cases among U.S. residents (1 imported case in Texas).
 In 2023, the CDC reported five non-congenital cases among U.S. residents and 27 in U.S. territories.
 The CDC says Zika-spreading mosquitoes are found throughout Puerto Rico, where the Department of Health says 16 cases were reported in 2024.

 Zika Outbreaks in The Americas